allisonletts/learning/_posts/2021-08-24-Learning-to-Row.md

 Published: true
 ---

 One thing I’ve been saying a lot recently is, “I’m a consultant.
-It’s my job to lean new things.”
+It’s my job to learn new things.”
 See also: “Learning new things is one of my favorite things to do.”

 At the beginning of this month, I took a Learn to Row class with my husband and my twin (and seven other newbies).
 With the help of a kind, patient, dedicated, optimistic, and helpful group of 20+ volunteers, we went from never putting an oar in the water to actually **rowing** the boats over the course of four sessions.